panda3d/panda3d-docs/programming/intervals/lerp-intervals.rst

 Lerp Intervals
 ==============

+The "lerp interval" is the main workhorse of the Interval system.
+The word "lerp" is short for "linearly interpolate" and means to smoothly adjust properties, such as position, from one value to another over a period of time.
+You can use lerp intervals to move and rotate objects around in your world.
+The lerp interval is also the most complex of all of the intervals, since there are many different parameters that you might want to specify to control the lerp.

 .. only:: python

-   The ``LerpInterval`` is the main workhorse of the Interval system.
-The word "lerp" is short for "linearly interpolate" and means to smoothly adjust properties, such as position, from one value to another over a period of time.
-You can use ``LerpIntervals`` to move and rotate objects around in your world.
-The ``LerpInterval`` is also the most complex of all of the intervals, since there are many different parameters that you might want to specify to control the lerp.

    An overview of the NodePath-based LerpIntervals
    -----------------------------------------------